 In addition to pergola kits, we also have premium and standard decking kits, which can be used at the base of a pergola or to build a decking patio area.
 Our wooden decking kits will probably be an easier DIY challenge than the pergola, so maybe start off here.
 Our decking kits also come with everything you need to build the perfect decking area in your garden, each includes pressure treated decking boards, a rough sawn base and all of decking and joist screw fixings.
 If you need any further guidance, we have a video tutorial available to guide you through each stage.
 A decking area would make for a great raised platform in garden to put garden furniture on, so they won’t sink into the grass and wobble!

 I hope we’ve inspired you with a few ideas for your DIY garden project – with a bit of time and care, your garden ideas will be coming into bloom in no time.
-Don’t forget to finish off your look with a neat garden shed, picnic table or wooden bench.
+Don’t forget to finish off your look with a neat garden shed.